-HOUSTON – Two years ago, people up and down the Texas coast were bracing for what would become one of the worst natural disasters in the history of the United States.
+HOUSTON – Five years ago, people up and down the Texas coast were bracing for what would become one of the worst natural disasters in the history of the United States.

 Hurricane Harvey made landfall about 10 p.m. on Aug.
 25, 2017, on San Jose Island, as a Category 4 storm with winds of more than 130 mph.
 It quickly made a second landfall near Rockport, Texas, crossed over the Copano Bay and made a third landfall a few miles north of Mission Bay in Refugio County.